MicrosoftDocs/azure-devops-docs/docs/boards/queries/set-query-permissions.md

 ## Default query permissions

-A :::image type="icon" source="/azure/devops/media/icons/checkmark.png" border="false"::: checkmark in the following table indicates that the corresponding access level or security group has access to a feature by default.
+A ?? in the following table indicates that the corresponding access level or security group has access to a feature by default.

 [!INCLUDE [temp](../../organizations/security/includes/boards-queries.md)]